 REANNZ is New Zealand's research and education network.
 They believe in a New Zealand where research, education and innovation flourish through the real-time exchange of knowledge, ideas and information with the rest of the world.

 The New Zealand Centre for ICT Law is a specialist centre within Auckland University Law School, which investigates, studies and considers the implications of ICT (Information and Communications Technology) within the context of law, technological developments and its impact upon society.

 ITP is a community of IT professionals who care deeply about professional practice in IT.
 ITP helps develop its members, sets standards and recognises those who aspire to excellence, and works as the voice of the IT profession to Government and others.

 The Telecommunications Users Association of New Zealand exists to help you be connected, keep you informed and to represent you – the user.
 They don’t represent an industry, they represent the users of ICT services, which is just about every company, organisation and individual in New Zealand.

-Crown Fibre Holdings Limited has been established to manage the Government’s $1.5 billion investment in Ultra-Fast Broadband infrastructure.
-The Government’s objective is to accelerate the roll-out of Ultra-Fast Broadband to 75 percent of New Zealanders over ten years, concentrating in the first six years on priority broadband users such as businesses, schools and health services, plus green field developments and certain tranches of residential areas (the UFB Objective).
+Crown Fibre Holdings Limited has been established to manage the Government’s $1.8 billion investment in Ultra-Fast Broadband (UFB) infrastructure.
+The Government’s objective is to accelerate the roll-out of UFB to 85% of New Zealanders by 2024, and to manage the contracting process and roll-out of the Rural broadband Initiative extension and Mobile Black Spots programme (RBI2/MBS).

 Rural Women New Zealand (RWNZ) is an integral part of the rural landscape, members join RWNZ for friendship, support and learning opportunities.
 RWNZ offer scholarships and bursaries to assist rural students to access education opportunities.
 RWNZ connects with the rural community through social events, fundraising and as an authoritative voice on rural health services, education, land and social issues.